sozykin/ml_course/README.md

-# Examples for Machine Learning Course at Ural Federal University
+# Code Examples for Machine Learning Course at Ural Federal University

 ## Links to notebooks on Google Colab Platform